Raja8946/C-/README.md

-This is a completely begining of the langyage C#.
+This is a completely beginning of the language C#.